tylerastevens/SELUSys2018/homework/ModelsHomework.md

 3. So far, we looked at models that vary in two paramters, base frequencies and transition/transversion bias.
 Which parameter made a bigger difference?
 Does this make sense to you?
 Why or why not?

+The parameter that made the biggest difference was base frequencies.
+This makes sense because there can be a significant amount of heterogeneity among nucleotide frequencies.